Emergency dentist services

 What Happens At Our Emergency Dentist Office?

 The emergency dentist at our Miami office will always work quickly to treat the issue and stabilize the situation so that you can safely and comfortably return home.
 Depending on the circumstances, you will likely have to return for one or more follow-up appointments in the weeks or months following your dental visit.
-You may need an extraction, an implant, a root canal, or another complex dental care treatment.
+You may need a professional extraction, an implant, a root canal, or another complex dental care treatment.

 Why Choose Dr. Gallardo As Your Emergency Dentist in Miami?